google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

 * Introducing and standardizing the concept of lifecycle states on the web.
 * Defining new, system-initiated states that allow browsers to limit the resources that can be consumed by inactive tabs.
-* Create new APIs and events that allow web developers to respond to transitions to (and from) these new system-initiated states.
+* Creating new APIs and events that allow web developers to respond to transitions to and from these new system-initiated states.

 This solution provides the predictability web developers need to build applications resilient to system interventions, and it allows browsers to more aggressively optimize system resources, ultimately benefiting all web users.

-This post will introduce the new Page Lifecycle features shipping in Chrome 68 and explore how they relate to all the existing web platform states and events.
+The rest of this post will introduce the new Page Lifecycle features shipping in Chrome 68 and explore how they relate to all the existing web platform states and events.
 It will also give recommendations and best-practices for the types of work developers should (and should not) be doing in each state.

 ## Overview of Page Lifecycle states and events